agajdosi/wethetargets/readme.md

 3. In another terminal, run `web-ext run` for Firefox or `web-ext run -t chromium`
 4. Check that the extension is loaded by opening the extension options (in Firefox or in Chrome).

+### CONSOLE

+Check the console at: about:debugging#/runtime/this-firefox, click on explore.

 ## Signing